Joint ownership of Trademark: Understanding and Advantages

 In everyday life, there are many products every household, company, or service industries use; those products are known by their brand name and unique identity.
-Their brand names or pattern of the logo leaves an impression in the consumer’s mind, here is the importance of brand protection comes in as the identity of the product starts adding value to the business- THE GOODWILL.
-Manufacturers, makers, or traders have to withstand vigorous competition to sustain in the market in creating and maintaining the same brand value in the eye and mind of their consumers.
+Their brand names or pattern of the logo leaves an impression in the consumer’s mind, here the importance of brand protection comes in as the identity of the product starts adding value to the business- THE GOODWILL.
+Manufacturers, makers, or traders have to withstand vigorous competition to sustain in the market by creating and maintaining the same brand value in the eye and minds of their consumers.
 Huge competition results in misuse, infringement, or fraud.
 To protect such acts, businesses are now pro-actively protecting their brands by taking Trademark Registration under Trademark Act, 1999.

 In this competitive era, every company providing any goods or services aims at providing the best to maintain its brand name and goodwill in the market.
 Many companies are good at manufacturing the product and some are good at marketing and trading the same.
 In such situations, companies or businesses come together and establish a joint entity to capture the market.
 A combination of two synergies is always good for both the parties- the business as well as the consumers.
 To get local acceptance, the businesses come together with local names in a specific jurisdiction and hence apply for Joint Ownership of the Trademark.